vufind-org/learning-vufind-book/source/18-controllers_and_actions.rst

 18.2.1 Creating the ExampleController
 -------------------------------------

-VuFind’s plugin generator can create controllers starting with VuFind® 7.0, so this command will establish the ExampleController and configure it to be built using the standard VuFind®\Controller\AbstractBaseFactory:
+VuFind’s plugin generator can create controllers starting with VuFind® 7.0, so this command will establish the ExampleController and configure it to be built using the standard VuFind\Controller\AbstractBaseFactory:

 .. code-block:: console

-   php $VUFIND_HOME/public/index.php generate plugin MyModule\\Controller\\ExampleController VuFind®\\Controller\\AbstractBaseFactory
+   php $VUFIND_HOME/public/index.php generate plugin MyModule\\Controller\\ExampleController VuFind\\Controller\\AbstractBaseFactory

 This command will create a file called $VUFIND_HOME/module/MyModule/src/MyModule/Controller/ExampleController.php.
 The class will be empty when generated, so you should edit it to add a basic pageAction(), like this: